Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Empirical Evaluation

 \subsection{Dataset Information}

 For experiments with simulated data, we construct two datasets.
-The first dataset, referred to as \emph{ellipsoid} is a binary classification data set.
-Here the classification labels for each data point $x \in \R^{32}$ is determined by the value of $x^{T} A x$ for a random positive semidefinite matrix $A$.
+The first dataset, referred to as \emph{ellipsoid} is a binary classification dataset.
+Here the classification labels for each data point $x \in \R^{32}$ are determined by the value of $x^{T} A x$ for a random positive semidefinite matrix $A$.
 The second simulated dataset, \emph{cube}, is for multiclass classification with 4 classes.
 Here labels are determined by distance to vertices from $\set{-1, 1}^{32}$ in $\R^{32}$, partitioned into 4 classes.

-We use four real world data sets for our experiments.
-Our image classification experiments use the \emph{CIFAR-10} and \emph{CIFAR-100} datasets for object detection.
-These datasets are 10 and 100 label classification tasks respectively.
-For spoken-audio classification tasks we use the \emph{Google-13} speech commands dataset.
-Here the task is keyword detection: given a audio clip, we need to identify if any of 13 predefined keywords have been uttered.
-We use the daily sports activities (\emph{DSA}) dataset for experiments with sensor data.
-Here the task is identifying the activity performed by an individual from a predefined set of activities, using sensor data.
+We also use six real world datasets for our experiments.
+Our image classification experiments use the \emph{CIFAR-10}, \emph{CIFAR-100}, \emph{TinyImageNet} and \emph{ImageNet} datasets.
+For time-series classification tasks we use the \emph{Google-13} speech commands dataset.
+Here the task is keyword detection: given a one-second buffer of audio, we need to identify if any of 13 predefined keywords have been uttered in this.
+Finally, we use the daily sports activities (\emph{DSA}) dataset for experiments with sensor data.
+Here the task is identifying the activity performed by an individual from a predefined set of sports activities, using sensor data.
 For detailed information of all datasets used see Appendix~\ref{sec:dataset}.